 Make an Appointment with 172 NYC Dental

 The adage “a stitch in time saves nine” still rings true.
 A dental cleaning twice a year might allow us to enjoy our lives a bit more fully as we go into our golden years.
-Make an appointment today at our new ultra-modern facility.
-172 NYC Dental awaits your call.
+Call us at 646-921-5541 to make an appointment today at our new ultra-modern facility.